VittGam/JSTMSimulator/README.md

 # JSTMSimulator

 A Turing Machine simulator written in JavaScript.
 It should work on Chrome and Firefox, as well as IE 6 through 10.
-Testing by the developer is usually done on Chrome and IE 6.
+Testing by the developer is usually done on Firefox and IE 6.

 This simulator has been written from scratch and it's based on the design and functionality of the Java simulator developed by Antonio Cisternino (http://mdt.di.unipi.it/TMSimulatore/TMSimulator-1.2.zip).